-- Sydney is one of Australia's most popular destinations for higher education international students. - The city is home to many government institutions as well as world-renowned private colleges delivering skills training in key areas. - Over 25 per cent of Sydney residents are born overseas, meaning over 1.3 million residents speak a language other than English at home.
+- Sydney is one of Australia's most popular destinations for higher education international students. - The city is home to many government institutions as well as world-renowned private colleges delivering skills training in key areas.

 Sydney is set on the iconic Sydney harbour and surrounded by some of the country's best beaches, places to see and great food and drink.
 With residents originating from across the globe, Sydney's dining scene serves up the diverse flavors of Asia, Europe and beyond.